-Iraqi police officer killed in clashes with supporters of Shiite cleric
+Iraqi police officer killed in clashes

 - Supporters of Shiite cleric Muqtada al-Sadr clash with security forces in Iraq's capital

-- Iraqi Prime Minister Haider al-Abadi orders investigation
+- Iraqi Prime Minister Haider al-Abadi orders an investigation

-(CNN)Protests by supporters of a powerful Iraqi Shiite cleric turned deadly Saturday in Baghdad.
+(CNN)Protests by supporters of a powerful Iraqi Shiite cleric turned fatal Saturday in Baghdad.

 A police officer was killed and seven others wounded during clashes between supporters of Muqtada al-Sadr and security forces, Baghdad's security operations command said Saturday.

-The cleric has called for the reform of Iraq's election commission, and demonstrators had gathered in support of him.
+The cleric has called for the reform of Iraq's election commission, which he has accused of corruption, and demonstrators had gathered to support him.

-Video of the rally shows police firing tear gas at the protesters.

-The rally reached outside the fortified Green Zone, an area housing government buildings and foreign embassies.
+The rally reached the edge of the fortified Green Zone, an area housing government buildings and foreign embassies.

+Video of the rally showed police firing tear gas at the protesters.

+In a statement issued after the clashes, Sadr accused security forces of using excessive force against unarmed demonstrators.
+The cleric also called for human rights organizations to intervene and blamed Prime Minister Haider al-Abadi for the violence.

+Abadi issued his own statement, stressing the rights of Iraqis to peacefully protest, but calling for public order.
+He also ordered an investigation into the violence and vowed to arrest those responsible.

+The United Nations Assistance Mission for Iraq welcomed Abadi's investigation and called for restraint from all sides.

+"The right of freedom of peaceful assembly is the cornerstone of democracy and must be respected and protected by citizens, government and security forces at all times and in all circumstances," the mission said.

-Later Saturday, rockets fired from eastern Baghdad landed inside the Green Zone, Iraq's Joint Operations Command Center said, but it's unclear if that incident was related to the protests.
+Later Saturday, rockets fired from eastern Baghdad landed inside the Green Zone, Iraq's Joint Operations Command Center said, but it's unclear whether that incident was related to the protests.
 There were no reports of casualties in the rocket firing.